Cassandra Gava

-Cassandra Gava (born April 28, 1959) is an American actress and producer best known for her performance as the witch in the 1982 film Conan the Barbarian, and as the slave woman Alessa in High Road to China.
+Cassandra Gava is an American actress and producer.
+She is best known for her performance as the witch in the 1982 film Conan the Barbarian, and as the slave woman Alessa in High Road to China.
 She appeared in 21 films between 1979 and 1998.
 She also appears on the cover of the Jefferson Starship album Spitfire, and is credited as "dragon princess" in the liner notes.
-Gava appeared in Taxi as Desiree in the 1981 episode "Vienna Waits".
+Gava appeared in the television series Taxi as Desiree in the 1981 episode "Vienna Waits".